dovecot/documentation/docs/core/man/doveconf.1.md

 **-d**
 :   Show the setting's default value instead of the one currently
     configured.

+    This can also be used to show the contents of default setting groups by querying the group name directly, for example:

+    `doveconf -d @mailbox_defaults/english`

 **-F**
 :   Show the configuration in a filter-based format, which is how Dovecot